Research

 Frontier Research in Earth Sciences

-For this cross-disciplinary project we investigate the relative importance of top-down (i.e., roots and microbes; climate) vs. bottom-up (i.e., bedrock characteristics and mineralogy) controls on soil structure and the resulting flows of water, solutes, and gases through and across landscapes.
+For this cross-disciplinary project we investigate the relative importance of top-down (i.e., roots and microbes; climate) vs. bottom-up (i.e., bedrock characteristics and mineralogy) controls on soil profile characteristics and their influence on landscape-scale, biosphere-atmosphere-hydrosphere linkages that govern climate.
 The team is composed of investigators from Oregon State University, the University of California Riverside, Kansas State University, Colorado School of Mines and Technology, Penn State University, and Boise State University and is led by Dr. Pamela Sullivan at Oregon State University.
 This work is funded by NSF grant EAR-2121639.

 The Critical Zone Network’s Geomicrobiology Project

 Lead by Dr. Emma Aronson at the University of California Riverside, this project explores how microbial identity and functioning varies with land use, lithology, vegetative cover, and depth.
-We are especially interested in depth distributions of microbial and biogeochemical fluxes, and understanding how they link to soil organic C persistence.
+We are especially interested in depth distributions of roots, and understanding how they link to soil organic C persistence.
 This work is funded by NSF grant EAR-2012633.

 Signals in the Soils